TTA PERFORMANCE LLC

 To properly set the ignition timing, the engine needs to be up to operating temperature and the vacuum advance hose disconnected.
 You can also verify that the ESC module is not retarding the ignition timing by disconnecting the knock sensor wire with the engine running and checking the timing.

 1981 US spec with CCC: The US spec 1981 Turbo 4.9 with Computer Command Control distributor is different from the 1980 version.
 The 1981 CCC distributor does not have mechanical advance weights or a vacuum advance can.
 All ignition timing advance is controlled by the ECM.
 Base timing is still adjustable.
 When setting the timing, there is a blue, single wire connector (the wire color is tan) near the driver’s side valve cover that needs to be grounded with a jumper wire.
+A simpler method is to unplug the flat, 4 wire connector on the passenger side of the distributor.
 This will put the ECM in by pass mode for the ignition timing so the base timing can be set.
 Base timing is 6° advance on the 1981 computer controlled cars.

 -Vacuum leak check: A simple check of spraying brake cleaner or carb cleaner around the base of the carburetor, turbocharger, intake manifold etc. We are looking for a change in engine RPM.
 No change is a good sign everything is sealed up properly.
 Inspection of all the vacuum hoses is also a good idea.
 Look for broken, disconnected or plugged vacuum hoses and ports.
 Also check the condition of the hoses.
 Age and heat will deteriorate the hoses causing leaks.
 Any leaks after the carburetor is a vacuum leak.
 Any leaks after the turbo is a vacuum/boost leak.